What's happened

 How we got here

-The strike stems from months of negotiations between ABC management and staff unions, particularly the MEAA and CPSU.
-Staff rejected a 10% pay increase over three years, citing inflation and job security concerns.
-The dispute reflects broader issues of pay, contract stability, and automation fears within the broadcaster, which employs over 4,400 people.
+The strike results from months of negotiations between ABC management and staff, represented by unions.
+Staff rejected a management offer of a 10% pay increase over three years, citing inflation and job security concerns.
+The dispute highlights ongoing tensions over pay, contracts, and working conditions at the broadcaster, which employs over 4,400 people.

 Go deeper